 A Title Report or Title Insurance Policy for the land to be subdivided verifying property ownership.

-A Tax Clearance Certificate from the state indicating that all taxes, interest, and penalties owing on the land have been paid.
+A Tax Clearance Certificate from the State indicating that all taxes, interest, and penalties owing on the land have been paid.

 An affidavit from the applicant certifying that the submitted information is true and accurate.